 Reaction & Thoughts:

-In the 1980s, Universal made a genuine attempt to reclaim their crown as the indisputable creators of the best and most effective horror films.
-After remaking Dracula in 1978 with great success, and revitalizing the werewolf sub-genre with An American Werewolf in London (1981), the studio decided to try their luck again by acquiring the rights to Peter Straub’s excellent horror novel Ghost Story.
+In the 1980s, Universal Studios made a genuine attempt to reclaim their crown as the indisputable creators of the best and most effective horror films.
+After remaking Dracula in 1979 with great success, and revitalizing the werewolf sub-genre with An American Werewolf in London (1981), the studio decided to try their luck again by acquiring the rights to Peter Straub’s popular 1979 novel Ghost Story.

-As with all best-selling books, readers and moviegoers in general waited with anticipation to see how the scary but complicated supernatural novel would be adapted to the screen.
+As with all best-selling books, readers and moviegoers in general waited with anticipation to see how the scary, but complex supernatural novel would be adapted to the screen.
 Unfortunately for many, Ghost Story the movie, fails to capture the intricate and puzzling dense structure of the book, with the filmmakers opting to simplify most of the themes that made the book a runaway hit.

 Although the film adaptation falls short of its potential, I personally enjoyed the eerie Ghost Story.
 With an all-star cast and great production values, the film captures the cold and windy New England atmosphere quite well, and provides enough thrills and chills to satisfy fans of old-fashioned ghostly tales.

-Ghost Story, written by Lawrence D. Cohen, manages to sustain a scary and tense atmosphere from the enigmatic beginning to the out-of-this-world ending.
+Ghost Story, written by Lawrence D. Cohen (Brian De Palma’s Carrie and TV’s It), manages to sustain a scary and tense atmosphere from the enigmatic beginning to the out-of-this-world ending.

 Director John Irvin (The Dogs of War) should also get some credit for being smart enough not to play his cards all at once, allowing time for the audience to absorb the story’s many threads before unleashing the most terrifying aspects of the story.
 Even though some horror aficionados will get impatient with the film’s deliberately slow development and its limited use of gore, patient viewers will be rewarded with the restrained but fun thrills and chills that the film manages to deliver.